Victoria-Ogunkolade/Activewear-Sales-Dashboard/README.md

 By examining performance across time, product lines, regions, and sales channels, the analysis offers a balanced perspective on operational strengths, growth opportunities, and areas requiring immediate attention.

-For business leaders, this report provides a strategic foundation to support data-driven decision-making, optimize resource allocation, and shape future growth strategies with confidence.
-It transforms data into direction and charts into choices.
+**For business leaders, this report provides a strategic foundation to support data-driven decision-making, optimize resource allocation, and shape future growth strategies with confidence.
+It transforms data into direction and charts into choices.**

 ---
 ## Live Dashboard

-> Want to explore the insights yourself?
+Want to explore the insights yourself?
-Click [HERE](https://app.powerbi.com/view?r=eyJrIjoiOTAxZTA2MGEtZTkzMy00MDRkLWE2OWEtYmYxYjMwMTA5OWM4IiwidCI6IjBmYTAxNzhmLTZmY2ItNGQwMC1hMzc1LTc2MmMzNTYxOGRkNCJ9) to view the live Power BI Dashboard!
+Click [HERE](https://app.powerbi.com/view?r=eyJrIjoiOTAxZTA2MGEtZTkzMy00MDRkLWE2OWEtYmYxYjMwMTA5OWM4IiwidCI6IjBmYTAxNzhmLTZmY2ItNGQwMC1hMzc1LTc2MmMzNTYxOGRkNCJ9) to view the live Power BI Dashboard

 ---
 ## Let’s Connect